Can Gums Grow Back After Brushing Too Hard

 3. Green tea

 Routine use of green tea is found to enhance dental health.
 It's not surprising given that the antioxidant and anti-inflammatory residential or commercial properties of green are popular.
 According to a Japanese research study, green tea habit not only minimizes the possibility of developing periodontal disease but brings down gum swelling and enhances the accessory of gums to the teeth.
-Sip green tea once or twice a day, permitting the tannins in the drink to do the work.
+Sip green tea once or twice a day, permitting the tannins in the drink to do the work.4.
+Sage

 Sage tea is another natural remedy you can try for receding gums.
 This herb has a long history of being used for dental problems, thanks to its outstanding antimicrobial and anti-inflammatory residential or commercial properties.
 People used to chew its leaves as a solution for swollen gums and dental abscesses.
 A tea made from sage leaves can be utilized as a gargle for a sore throat and mouth ulcers.
-It can enhance total dental hygiene, besides securing your gums.
+It can enhance total dental hygiene, besides securing your gums.Making a sage tea from fresh or dried sage is simple.
+Simply high a handful of fresh leaves or 2 Tablespoon dried herb in hot water for 15-20 minutes and pressure out the liquid.
+You can even use the leftover slush for massaging the gums.

 Can Receding Gums Grow Back Naturally